peaceemenike/sql_project_data/README.md

 763
 ```
 **🔍 Key Insights from the Data**
-* Power Skills that Pay: Languages like C, Go, Scala, and tools like Qlik, Airflow, and BigQuery top the list—combining low-to-medium demand with high financial reward.
+* **Power Skills that Pay**: Languages like C, Go, Scala, and tools like Qlik, Airflow, and BigQuery top the list—combining low-to-medium demand with high financial reward.
-* Cloud & Infra Demand: Skills in GCP, AWS, Snowflake, Redshift, and Kubernetes signal demand for cloud-native, scalable infrastructure expertise.
+* **Cloud & Infra Demand**: Skills in GCP, AWS, Snowflake, Redshift, and Kubernetes signal demand for cloud-native, scalable infrastructure expertise.
-* ML & AI Proficiency: Tools like PyTorch, TensorFlow, Spark, and Scikit-learn dominate—showing that AI/ML expertise pays off.
+* **ML & AI Proficiency**: Tools like PyTorch, TensorFlow, Spark, and Scikit-learn dominate—showing that AI/ML expertise pays off.
-* Well-Rounded Tech Stack: While Python, Pandas, and SQL may not have the highest pay, their massive demand ensures broad job security.
+* **Well-Rounded Tech Stack**: While Python, Pandas, and SQL may not have the highest pay, their massive demand ensures broad job security.

 | Skill          | Avg Salary ($) | Demand Count |
 |----------------|----------------|---------------|